pjakiela/ECON523/exercises/E5-TWFE.md

 on treatment controlling for year fixed effects.
 To include fixed effects in a regression, you include the variable of interest with "i." before it.
 So, for example, to include year fixed effects you would add `i.year` to your regression command.

+Run your do file.
+What is the estimated coefficient on `treatment` when you include year fixed effects in your OLS regression?

+_If your code is correct, the estimated coefficient on `treatment` should be 10.74162, and the standard error should be 3.928681.
+Your regression should include 490 observations.
+If your results are different, go back and confirm that you have dropped the obesrvations with `primary==.`._